 He sadly and tragically died of liver cancer quite suddenly in August 2012, a truly devastating loss to us all.

 In April 2016, my siblings and I decided to establish the Akindolie Medical Scholarship to honour our father's memory in perpetuity whilst also supporting the pipeline of future UK junior doctors.
 This is important because morale amongst junior doctors is at an all time low due to the many challenges of working within an over-burdened healthcare system.

-The scholarship is privately funded and is specifically aimed at supporting UK medical students from a minority ethnic background, a group that is under-represented within UK medical schools.
+Because of my father's legacy and the challenges he faced being a minority ethnic medical student, this privately funded scholarship is specifically aimed at supporting UK medical students from a minority ethnic background, a group that is under-represented within UK medical schools.

 The inaugural, 2016 Akindolie Medical Scholarship was awarded to Folashade Oyewole (a talented 5th year medical student at Imperial College, London) at the British Medical Association in September 2016.

 Applications for the scholarship open on 1st April each year.

 The closing date for applications is 5 pm on 31st August.

 All scholarship applications will be reviewed (including supporting evidence received - see opposite for details of supporting evidence required from shortlisted applicants).